chrisgrieser/nvim-recorder/README.md

 - `yankMacro`: Copies the current macro in decoded form that can be used to create a mapping from it.
 Breakpoints are removed from the macro.

 > 💡 For recursive macros (playing a macro inside a macro), you can still use the default command `@a`.

+## Advanced Usage

+### Performance Optimizations
+Running long macros or macros with a high count, can be demanding on the system and result in lags.
+For this reason, `nvim-recorder` provides some performance optimizations that are temporarily enabled when a macro with a high count is run.

+Note that these optimizations do have some potential drawbacks.
+- [`lazyredraw`](https://neovim.io/doc/user/options.html#'lazyredraw') disables redrawing of the screen, which makes it harder to notice edge cases not considered in the macro.
+It may also appear as if the screen if frozen for a while.
+- Disabling the system clipboard is mostly safe, if you do not intend to copy content to it with the macro.
+- Ignoring certain autocmds is not recommended, when you rely on certain plugin functionality during the macro, since it can potentially disrupt those plugin's effect.

 ### Macro Breakpoints
 `nvim-recorder` allows you to set breakpoints in your macros, which can be helpful for debugging macros.
 Breakpoints are automatically ignored when you trigger the macro with a count.